‘Until death, it’s all life’

 - A candelilla wax based pomade: something we don’t see often.
 One I can remember is: Tazmaneian tame, last year with a limited heavy hold.

 - We come across a bunch of waxes that will provide the pomade its heavy hold.
 Hydrogenated castor oil is also a wax, namely castor wax.
+Many will think this is a very waxy one.
+We’ll talk about that later.

 You have lots of options here!
 Amilcar offers scents for every nose!
 He offers scents made from essential oils and/or fragrance oils.
 I have the citrus cologne (fragrance oil).
 It smells like citrus 🙂 with a bit of a chemical note (cologne).
 It is not one of my liking.
 Next time, I’ll just order another scent.
 Scent in the jar: rather tart.
 Once in the hair, you will get whiffs now and then.